Lara-Arnason/Lara-Arnason/README.md

 - Books.
 Boats.
 Building AI apps.
 - @Lara-Arnason
-- I’m looking to collaborate on interesting challenges, especially AI agent evaluation techniques and fun hackathons
+- I’m looking to collaborate on interesting challenges regarding AI agent evaluation techniques
 - How to reach me lara [dot] arnason+github [at] gmail [dot] com
-- Fun fact: I think facts are fun.

 <!---
 Lara-Arnason/Lara-Arnason is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.